Ophthalmic Technician Duties

 - Certified Ophthalmic Medical Technologist, or COMT (top level)

-Each level of certification has similar duties, but the higher levels have more advanced skill sets than lower levels.
+Each level of certification has similar duties, but the higher levels have more advanced skill sets than the lower levels.

 Ophthalmic Technician Duties by Certification Level